qmk/qmk_firmware/keyboards/deltasplit75/readme.md

 ## First Time Setup

-Download or clone the whole firmware and navigate to the keyboards/DeltaSplit75 directory.
+Download or clone the whole firmware and navigate to the keyboards/deltasplit75 directory.
 Once your dev env is setup, you'll be able to generate the default .hex using:

 ```
+make v2-default

+or

-make v2
+make v2-YOUR_KEYMAP_NAME

 or